-Legal permission to operate is defined as the applicable national and local law(s) within their jurisdiction.
+Legal permission to operate is defined as the applicable national and local law(s) within the jurisdiction of the registered legal entity and associated sites.
 This includes (but is not limited to) holding a valid business license as well as applicable approvals for fire safety, building safety, industrial water usage, industrial water disposal, waste disposal, and electricity usage as required by the law(s).